SAP-samples/s4hana-microsoft-team-app-integration/Resource Creation & Application Deployment/README.md

     ![Capture](https://user-images.githubusercontent.com/29527722/208556959-ccab0379-503a-4bb2-8743-55fe74dcc60b.PNG)

-6. Open the **parameters.json** file under the root directory in the container.
-This file is used to hold the data of your SAP BTP Subaccount and Microsoft Azure subscription.
-The automation tool will use the value you give in this file to create resources on SAP BTP and Microsoft Azure, and deploy your extension application on SAP BTP.
+7. Open the **parameters.json** file under the root directory in the container.
+This file is used to hold the data of your SAP BTP Subaccount and Microsoft Azure subscription. **The automation tool will use the value you give in this file to create resources on SAP BTP and Microsoft Azure, and deploy your extension application on SAP BTP**.

     **Please follow the instruction below to update the variable's value in this file**.

-    - ### You could find the value for the variable listing below on the SAP BTP subaccount Overview Page
     - **region**: the SAP BTP Subaccount region.
     - **globalaccount** : the SAP BTP global account name.
     - **subaccountid**: Subaccount ID shows on your SAP BTP subaccount Overview page.